Welcome to PCE!

 How do I start working on events for PCE?

-After you’ve completed your PCE application, you need to download the Lasso app on iOS or Android.
-Lasso is the workforce management tool PCE uses to choose employees for specific roles at specific events.
-Without Lasso, you will be unable to work for PCE.
+Once you have been onboarded with PCE, you will need to download the Workforce app on iOS or Android and finalize your profile within that app.
+Workforce is the employee management tool PCE uses to choose employees for specific roles and specific events.
+Employees also use this tool to clock in and out for shifts, view paystubs, and perform other administrative tasks.
+Without Workforce, you will be unable to work for PCE.

-I don’t see any jobs available in Lasso.
+I don’t see any jobs available in Workforce.
 Do I need to do something?

-When you first sign into Lasso, you are unlikely to see any jobs available.
+When you first sign into Workforce, you are unlikely to see any jobs available.
 PCE will invite YOU to apply for jobs as events come up that match your skills.
-To ensure you receive these invitations, enable push notifications in the Lasso app, and check the email associated with your Lasso on a frequent basis.
+To ensure you receive these invitations, enable push notifications in the Workforce app, and check the email associated with your Workforce account frequently.

 How do I apply for a specific event?

-to apply for jobs that match your skill set(s).
-When this happens, you will receive an email and a Lasso notification inviting you to apply.
-IMPORTANT NOTE: Receiving an invitation to apply for a job in Lasso does not guarantee that you will be selected for that job.
-First, you have to confirm your availability for the job via the invitation.
-Then, you’ll wait for our Workforce Coordinator to review your application along with all the others they’ve received for the role.
+PCE will invite YOU to apply for jobs that match your skill set(s).
+When this happens, you will receive an email and a Workforce notification inviting you to apply.
+IMPORTANT NOTE: Receiving an invitation to apply for a job in Workforce does NOT guarantee that you will be selected for that job.
+First, you must confirm your availability for the job through the invitation you received.
+Then, you’ll wait for our Workforce Manager to review your application along with all the others they’ve received for the role.

 When/how will I find out if I am selected to work on an event?

-After you apply to work an event via Lasso, the PCE Workforce Coordinator will evaluate your application alongside any others submitted for the event.
-The Workforce Coordinator will then select the candidate best qualified for the position.
-If you are selected, you will receive an email and a Lasso notification asking you to confirm/lock in your commitment.
-(For best results, please respond to confirmation requests quickly.
-Those who do not confirm in a timely manner will be replaced with another applicant.)
+After you apply to work an event via Workforce, the PCE Workforce Manager will evaluate your application alongside any others submitted for the event.
+The Workforce Manager will then select the candidate best qualified for the position.
+If you are selected, you will receive an email and a Workforce notification asking you to confirm/lock in your commitment.

 What if I see someone doing something unsafe on a job site?